yogeshmpandey/yogeshmpandey.github.io/_posts/2017-01-09-Solo-Cycling-Gurgaon-to-Faridabad.md

 >2 more to go

 After 2.5 hours of the ride.
 Finallly reached Faridabad.
-I was a great ride.
+It was a great ride.

 <img src="http://i.imgur.com/caoMRGv.jpg" alt="Vroom">